skolchin/img_utils22/README.md

 ## Intro

 All the functions are built on top of wonderful [OpenCV](https://docs.opencv.org/) package and therefore use the same data structures and conventions.

-Basically, an OpenCV's image is an [numpy](https://numpy.org/) array (`ndarray`), usually of `np.uint8` type, with 3 dimensions representing image's *height*, *width* and *color depth* respectivelly.
+Basically, an OpenCV's image is a [Numpy](https://numpy.org/) array (`ndarray`), usually of `np.uint8` type, with 3 dimensions representing image's *height*, *width* and *color depth* respectivelly.

 Colors are encoded as 3-element tuple with unsigned integer values ranged from `0` (black) to `255` (white)